-German lawmakers vote on same-sex marriage
+German lawmakers vote to legalize same-sex marriage

 A 'vote of conscience'

-Friday's vote comes at the end of a turbulent week in German politics.
-Facing pressure on the issue from the leaders of other political parties, Merkel announced Monday that she would like to see parliament move towards a "vote of conscience" on same-sex marriage.
+The vote caps a turbulent week in German politics.
+Facing pressure on the issue from the leaders of other political parties, Merkel announced Monday that she would like to see parliament move towards a "vote of conscience" on same-sex marriage, kicking off a chain of events that culminated in Friday's vote.

 The Chancellor made the comment at an event in Berlin hosted by women's magazine Brigitte, where she was asked by a gay man in the audience whether he would be able to refer to his partner as "my husband."